energy changes between two subsequent iterations

 Mixing types

-The self-consistent algorithm tracks the behavior of solutions as a function if the iteration number and utilizes this information to create a new prediction for the solution.
-In the samples scheme (called linear mixing) this process is realized via the formula:
+The self-consistent algorithm tracks the behavior of solutions as a function of iteration number and uses this information to generate a new prediction for the solution.
+In the samples scheme (called linear mixing), this process is realized via the formula:

 for(ixyz = 0; ixyz < SOLDIM; ixyz++)